Helveg/nestjs-multi-provider/README.md

-# Nest.js patch for multi provider pattern
+# NestJS patch for multi provider pattern

 This package patches the [Nest.js](https://nestjs.com/) `Module` decorator so that you can somewhat straightforwardly use the multi-provider pattern.